 Family law involves the legal negotiation and resolution of relational issues between two or more individuals related by blood or legal means.
 As you can imagine, cases can become emotionally charged.
-The following are some specific issues or cases that fall under family law:
+The following are some specific issues or cases that a family attorney in Colorado Springs could explain:

 The following are terms commonly used in family law: